ozanturhan/cursor-project/docs/DEVELOPMENT_WORKFLOW.md

 - Document architectural decisions
 - Add API documentation for new endpoints
 - Update RFC if implementation deviates
+- Maintain conversation records for significant decisions
+  - Create new record for important technical discussions
+  - Follow the format in docs/conversations/README.md
+  - Link conversation records to relevant RFCs and PRs
+  - Update records if decisions change

 ### Code Style Rules
 - Use TypeScript strict mode